-The funding for 2017 to 2022 will enable us to continue to build on this world-first patient safety facility by focusing on primary care and safer transitions of care between care settings.
+With five years of further funding from 2017 to 2022, we are building on this world-first patient safety facility by focusing on primary care and safer transitions of care between care settings.

-We will increase our collaboration and involvement with Salford across Greater Manchester's newly-integrated Health and Social Care Partnership, which serves three million people.
-Partnerships with the University of Nottingham/East Midlands and the Connected Health Cities programme across the north of England will make our research relevant to a wide range of healthcare settings, so it can be implemented rapidly throughout the UK.
+We have increased our collaboration and involvement with Salford across Greater Manchester's Health and Social Care Partnership, which serves three million people.
+Partnerships with the University of Nottingham/East Midlands and the Connected Health Cities programme across the north of England ensure our research is relevant across a wide range of healthcare settings, so it can be implemented rapidly throughout the UK.

-The NIHR Greater Manchester PSTRC will work with patients and healthcare providers to increase the safety of patients in their care, keep patients out of hospital and improve their safety when discharged or moving between care settings.
-As well as enhancing patient safety, this will also be more cost-effective for the NHS.
+The NIHR Greater Manchester PSTRC is working with patients and healthcare providers to increase the safety of patients in their care; this helps to keep patients out of hospital and improves their safety when discharged or moving between care settings.
+As well as enhancing patient safety, this is also more cost-effective for the NHS.

-Read more about our plans in NIHR Greater Manchester PSTRC 2017-2022 The Next Five Years.
+Read more about our programme of work in NIHR Greater Manchester PSTRC 2017-2022 The Next Five Years.